 Financial incentives and coverage of child health interventions

-Financial incentives may have potential to promote increased coverage of several important child health interventions, but the quality of evidence available is low.
-The more pronounced effects seem to be achieved by programs that directly removed user fees for access to health services.
-Some indication of effect was also observed for programs that conditioned financial incentives on participation in health education and attendance to health care visits.
-This finding suggest that the measured effect may be less a consequence of the financial incentive and more due to conditionalities addressing important informational barriers.
+Financial incentives may have the potential to promote increased coverage of several important child health interventions, but the quality of available evidence is low.
+The most noticeable effects seem to be have been achieved through programmes that directly removed user fees for access to health services.
+Some indication of effect was also observed for programmes that made financial incentives conditional on participation in health education and attendance at health care visits.
+This finding suggests that the effect measured could be less a consequence of the financial incentive and more due to the conditions which address important information barriers.

-Financial incentives have been used in efforts to alleviate poverty, such incentives may also be beneficial in promoting the uptake of health interventions for children under five years of age.
-This review aimed to assess the effects of different financial incentive programs on the uptake and coverage of health interventions targeting children under the age of five years.
-Studies were assessed for quality using the CHERG criteria and meta-analysis was conducted.
-Results showed low quality evidence on the effect of financial incentives on breastfeeding practices, however, suggested a positive on receiving colostrum, early initiation of breastfeeding, exclusive breastfeeding and mean duration of exclusive breastfeeding.
-There was no effect of financial incentives on immunization coverage.
-Overall, evidence was not wholly conclusive, but suggested that financial incentives may have potential to promote increased coverage of several important child health interventions.
+Financial incentives have been used in efforts to alleviate poverty.
+Such incentives may also be beneficial in promoting the uptake of health interventions for children under five years of age.
+This review aimed to assess the effects of different financial incentive programs on the uptake and coverage of health interventions targeting children under five years of age.
+Studies were assessed for quality using the CHERG criteria, and a meta-analysis was conducted.
+Results showed low-quality evidence on the effect of financial incentives on breastfeeding practices.
+However, they suggested a positive effect on receiving colostrum, early initiation of breastfeeding, exclusive breastfeeding, and the average duration of exclusive breastfeeding.
+Financial incentives had no effect on immunization coverage.
+In general, the evidence was not totally conclusive, but it suggested that financial incentives may have the potential to promote greater coverage of various important child health interventions.